 You can transfer from a course:

 - in another faculty at Monash (internal transfer)

 Students with a bachelor degree

 Graduates who have already completed a bachelor degree are ineligible for the Bachelor of Laws (Honours) at Monash.
-Students are encouraged to apply for the Master of Laws (Juris Doctor) which meets the academic requirements for admissions to legal practice.
+Students are encouraged to apply for the Juris Doctor which meets the academic requirements for admissions to legal practice.